All Episodes

 Never before have we been this happy, they are saying.

-ABC's Good Morning America, George Stephanopoulos, Clinton Hack, speaking with former Bush campaign aide, Matthew Dowd, now an ABC news reporter, or analyst or what have you, about Trump's campaign.
+ABC's Good Morning America, George Stephanopoulos, Clinton Hack, speaking with former Bush campaign aide, Matthew Dowd, now an ABC News reporter or analyst or what have you about Trump's campaign.

-We heard from Donald Trump on the stump last night that he's going to continue with his scorched earth approach.
+Stephanopoulos says to Matthew Dowd, we heard from Donald Trump on the stump last night that he's going to continue with his scorched earth approach.

 What scorched earth approach?